-- Boosts thermogenics – Caffeine actually tells your body to burn more energy, this process of metabolic burn is called thermogenics.
-Double blind Studies using a control group and a placebo group have been done that show the positive results on your metabolism.
+- Boosts thermogenic – Caffeine actually tells your body to burn more energy, this process of metabolic burn is called thermogenic.
+Double-blind studies using a control group and a placebo group have been done that show the positive results on your metabolism.

 Negative Side Effects Of Caffeine

-- Anxiety – Stimulants make your bodies flight or fight response kick in, and this can lead to the jitters, anxiety and panic attacks if you drink to much.
+- Anxiety – Stimulants make your body’s flight or fight response kick in, and this can lead to jitters, anxiety, and panic attacks if you drink too much.

 - Insomnia – This is another symptom from caffeine being a stimulant but can be lessened if you make sure to avoid caffeinated drinks 5 to 6 hours before bed.

-- Rapid heartbeat – This is again caused by the flight or fight response, when your body feels threatened your adrenal glands start to empty which will cause rapid heartbeat.
+- Rapid heartbeat – This is again caused by the flight or fight response when your body feels threatened your adrenal glands start to empty which will cause a rapid heartbeat.